kevin-wangzefeng/toc/reviews/incubation-kubeedge.md

 4. _A clear versioning scheme._

-KubeEdge follows the [semantic versioning spec](https://semver.org/), and now under every 3 months release cadence.
+KubeEdge follows the [semantic versioning spec](https://semver.org/), and now is under every 3 months release cadence.

-We now have regular releases documented at: https://github.com/kubeedge/kubeedge
+We have releases documented at: https://github.com/kubeedge/kubeedge

 The latest 4 releases are: